elakshi16/cs124/design.md

 Final Design Images
 ------------------------------------------------------

+**The only major design change from these design images is that the priority button moved to align right and there is an added Add List button at the bottom of the screen (centered, below Delete All button).

 This is the opening image of the app.
 The user can now proceed to insert a new task in the text box and press the '+' button to add the task to their checklist.
 The user may press any of the other buttons at this point if they so like, but they will not do anything.